circleci/circleci-docs/jekyll/_cci2/building-docker-images.md

     docker cp app:/output /path/in/your/job/space
 ```

-It is also possible to use a lightweight container similar to https://github.com/outstand/docker-dockup to spin up a backup and restore container.
-The following CircleCI `.circleci/config.yml` snippets populate and back up the `bundler-cache` container.
+It is also possible to use a lightweight container similar to https://github.com/outstand/docker-dockup to spin up a backup and restore container as shown in the following example.
+The sample CircleCI `.circleci/config.yml` snippets below populate and back up a container called `bundler-cache`.

 {% raw %}
 ``` yaml